 Here are the ingredients we're using:

-For the rice: cauliflower, oil and vinegar, cream cheese and white sesame seeds
+For the rice: cauliflower, oil and vinegar, cream cheese and white sesame seeds.
+You can use apple cider vinegar or rice vinegar.

 For the filling: smoked salmon or sushi grade raw salmon, cucumber, red bell pepper and avocado